- Our School»

 St Peter's Eaton Square C of E primary recognises the benefits and opportunities which new technologies offer to teaching and learning.
 We encourage the use of technology in order to enhance skills and promote achievement.
 However, the accessible and global nature of the internet and variety of technologies available mean that we are also aware of potential risks and challenges associated with such use.
 To find out more please read our E-Safey policy and visit the CEOP website by clicking here.

-Please click here to access the statutory guidance from the Department for Education.
-The guidance above affirms (page 6) that 'all staff members should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
+The guidance below affirms that "all staff members should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction. "

 It is imperative that all staff (including volunteers) read this guidance (at least Part 1) and provide consent that they have done so (A register exists to determine this) Schools must have regard to the guidance when carrying out their duties to safeguard and promote the welfare of children.
 This document contains information on what schools should do and sets out the legal duties with which schools must comply.